 - Note, there is a charge for parking at Port Canaveral, about $22 per day.

 Any Disney vacation, whether it be a cruise or staying at Walt Disney World in one of the family-friendly resorts, takes lots of planning.
 I find that although a Disney Cruise takes a lot of planning and a lot of time to get things in order ahead of time, once you are on the ship the planning is practically done.
 And therefore it is less stressful than a Walt Disney World vacation.

 Things You Need To Prepare for Your Disney Cruise

 Disney Cruise Line COVID Requirements

 Documentation to show proof of vaccination of all those that are eligible, and testing results, are done through Safe Passage.
 You’ll need to have your Disney Cruise reservation number ready when you register with Safe Passage.
 Your sail date must be within 15 days of the current date before it is available for registration.

-Children who are not old enough to be vaccine eligible must have a negative PCR test result submitted to Safe Passage up to 3 days before sailing.
-They will also be tested prior to being allowed inside the cruise terminal.
+Children who are not old enough to be vaccine eligible or who are not fully vaccinated must have a negative PCR test result submitted to Safe Passage up to 3 days before sailing.

 It is best to review all the information about COVID-19 aboard Disney Cruise Line directly on their website.